Slide 1

 Know Your Folklore Campaign

-The campaign includes the ‘Did You Know’ Series in graphics which was outdoored
+The campaign includes the ‘Did You Know’ Series in infographics which was outdoored

 Image